What You Need To Know About Cleaning and Preparing Aluminum Filler and Base Metals Before Welding

 Dirty aluminum sets you off on the wrong foot before you ever strike an arc.
 Take these cleaning/prep steps for the optimal welding of aluminum.

 A welding solutions specialist with a local welding supply, when recently asked what the most important factor was for a successful aluminum weld, replied “clean, clean, clean, clean… and clean.”
-Welding aluminum poses its own unique set of challenges – trying to weld with dirty base and filler metals adds unnecessary difficulty and can lead to poor weld quality.
-You also have to deal with the natural oxidation that takes place with aluminum.
-Suitable preparation prior to welding is important - especially when fabrications are required to meet the weld quality requirements of industry codes, such as AWS D1.2 that governs the structural welding of aluminum.
+Welding aluminum poses its own unique set of challenges — trying to weld with dirty base and filler metals adds unnecessary difficulty and can lead to poor weld quality.
+Removing the natural oxidation layer that occurs with aluminum is also an important step during pre-weld cleaning.
+Suitable preparation prior to welding is important — especially when fabrications are necessary to meet the weld quality requirements of industry codes, such as AWS D1.2 that governs the structural welding of aluminum.

 There are key steps you can take in the treatment and preparation of filler and base metals to ensure that you don’t face problems associated with dirt, grease and airborne shop dust — as well as the natural oxidation process that takes place when aluminum is exposed to the air.
 We’ll cover these steps and present you with best practices to make sure you’re not sabotaging your aluminum welding processes before you even begin.